Daniel-Chin/Unsupervised-Symbolic-Music-Decipher/readme.md

 - Copy "./example.env" to "active.env".
 - Download the [LA Midi Dataset](https://huggingface.co/datasets/projectlosangeles/Los-Angeles-MIDI-Dataset) and set `LA_MIDI_PATH` in "./active.env" to the midi dir (ending with `.../Los-Angeles-MIDI-Dataset-Ver-4-0-CC-BY-NC-SA/MIDIs`)
 - Install `fluidsynth`.
+- Is your `fluidsynth` configured interestingly like NYUSH?
+  - The NYUSH HPC `fluidsynth` is peculiar in the following known ways:
+    - The output is always s16le PCM.
+    - Output file has missing/incorrect metadata.
+      - It is stereo, not mono.
+The SR is not always 44100.
+  - Given your `fluidsynth`, either keep or remove the `is_fluidsynth_nyush` flag in "./hpc/prepare_datasets_template.sbatch".
 - Obtain "MuseScore_Basic.sf2" and put it in "./assets".
   - Instructions are in "./assets/acknowledge.md".
 - Run `cd ./hpc`